Punjab Kesari

 Punjab Kesari (lit.
 'The Lion of Punjab') is a Hindi-language newspaper published from many centres in Punjab, Haryana, Rajasthan, Himachal Pradesh and Delhi in India.
-It is owned by the Punjab Kesari group (The Hindsamachar Ltd.).
+It is owned by the Punjab Kesari group, Jalandhar (The Hindsamachar Ltd.) and Dainik Samachar Ltd., Delhi.
 It is one of the four newspapers started by the group; the other three are Hind Samachar in Urdu, Jagbani in Punjabi and Navodaya Times in Hindi from Delhi NCR.

 The newspaper was established by Lala Jagat Narain and later on his elder son Romesh Chander took over the reins.
 However, during the days of Punjab insurgency, both were assassinated, in 1981 and 1984 respectively.

 The management also established Shaheed Parivar Fund (martyrs' welfare fund) to provide help to the affected families.

 Publication centres

 The newspaper has a daily circulation of approximate copies which are printed from the following locations: